A successful indoor apartment garden is one where the plants are flourishing with a great soil base, water and enough light.

 I recommend a 70/30 split with growing medium to vermiculite respectively.

-There are many different fertilisers you can buy.
-There are slow-release fertilisers which are little balls of nutrition and minerals that release overtime.
+There are many different fertilizers you can buy.
+There are slow-release fertilizers which are little balls of nutrition and minerals that release overtime.
 However, this method may not release enough to cover the whole season.

 Keep an eye on your indoor plants as they will tell you when something is wrong.
-To give an example, if a tomato plant's stem is turning purple it is lacking nutrition, also yellowing leaves can also be a sign of a lack of nutrition.
+To give an example, if a tomato plant's stem is turning purple, it is lacking nutrition.
+Also, yellowing leaves can also be a sign of a lack of nutrition.